 Guns 'N' Roses - Appetite For Destruction

 Almost the perfect distillation of pure rock songs, debauched lyrics and general insanity, Appetite for Destruction has it all.
-From the guitar blasts at the start of Welcome To The Jungle all the way through to the groupie-assisted end of Rocket Queen, there is simply no let up, with Duff, Izzy and Steven's powerhouse rhythm section laying the groundwork for the majestic guitar playing of Slash and the raw vocal power of Axl.
+From the guitar blasts at the start of Welcome To The Jungle all the way through to the groupie-assisted end of Rocket Queen, there is simply no let up, with Duff McKagan, Izzy Stradlin and Steven Adler’s powerhouse rhythm section laying the groundwork for the majestic guitar playing of Slash and the raw vocal power of Axl Rose.
 They burnt briefly, but brightly, and this was their true peak.

 Key track: Sweet Child o’ Mine